Bison License Plate

 Just like all plates, you have to renew them annually.
 The initial fee for the bison license plate is $38 and the annual renewal fee is $36.50.
 A portion of the fee ($20) benefits The Nature Conservancy's conservation efforts in Oklahoma.

-Will I still have to get the new state license plate with the scissortail bird on it and pay the $5 fee?
+Will I still have to get the state license plate with the scissortail bird on it?

 Yes.
-Whether or not you have a special interest plate such as the bison license plate, you will get the new state license plate with the scissortail bird.
-And you will still have to pay the state-mandated new plate fee of $5.
+Whether or not you have a special interest plate such as the bison license plate, you will get the state license plate with the scissortail bird.

 Will The Nature Conservancy continue to benefit from my annual renewal fees?